 According to Jury Verdict Research, the median verdict in personal injury cases is less than a third of the national average.
 The median compensatory award in Georgia was $11,000.
 Nine percent of these verdicts were more than $1,000,000.
 (Note: this is the median verdict, not the average verdict.
 The average verdict in Georgia would be substantially higher.)

 This data is 20 years old.
 It looks at Georgia personal injury verdicts from 1997 through 2002.
 Still, if anything, medical malpractice reform in Georgia (see below) has likely lowered the number of large verdicts.

 Our auto accident lawyers see many herniated disc cases in car accidents.
 According to the Georgia Trial Reporter, the average settlement/verdict in a lumbar (back) herniated disc case involving surgery is $115,000.
 The average settlement/verdict in a cervical (neck) herniated disc lawsuit requiring surgery is $125,000.

 These numbers are for all of Georgia.
 Certainly, the average verdict in Atlanta, Fulton, and DeKalb are much higher statistically.

-Our lawyers always caution anyone overindulging on these jury payouts.
-Just because a case has facts similar to your case, you cannot use any single case as a predictor of the value or the outcome of your claim.
+Our lawyers always caution anyone from overindulging in these jury payouts.
+Just because a case has facts similar to yours, you cannot use any single case as a predictor of your claim's value or outcome.
 There are just too many variables at play.

 You can find more recent settlement amounts and jury payouts in all types of personal injury cases in Georgia here.